mossykazemi/CS-SolutionExamples/README.md

 19-Write a program and ask the user to enter an English word.
 Count the number of vowels (a, e, o, u, i) in the word.
 So, if the user enters "inadequate", the program should display 6 on the console.

+20-Write a program that reads a text file and displays the number of words.

+21-